dancer1325/webpack-website/src/content/configuration/index.md

   }
   ```

-## Set up a new webpack project
+## How to set up a NEW webpack project?

-* once [plugins defaults](/contribute/writing-a-plugin/#configuration-defaults) are applied -> webpack -- applies -- configuration defaults
+* once [plugins defaults](../contribute/writing-a-plugin.md#configuration-defaults) are applied -> webpack -- applies -- configuration defaults
 * [webpack-cli's `init` command](/api/cli/#init)
-  * generate webpack configuration files | your project requirements / ask you a couple of questions -- before creating a -- configuration file
+  * -- generate -- webpack configuration files | your project requirements / ask you a couple of questions
-  * prompt you to install `@webpack-cli/generators`
+  * 👀prompt you to install `@webpack-cli/generators` 👀

   ```bash
   npx webpack init